opencurve/curve/docs/en/build_and_run_en.md

 Other dependencies of CURVE are managed by bazel and do not need to be installed separately.

+**Note** The 4.* version of bazel can successfully compile the curve project, other versions are not compatible.
+4.2.2 is the recommended version.

 ### Installation dependency

 For dependencies, you can refer to the installation steps in [dockerfile](../../docker/debian9/compile/Dockerfile).